undergrad-partner-school

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 4,302 in 2024.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 4,041 in 2025.
 Flagler College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.

 Test Scores